 Kyler didn’t say a word.
 He stepped in, shut the hatch, and left Oriss in the already-fading sunlight.

 Notes: I used an image as a writing prompt for this piece.
 I found it on page 103 of my copy of The Art and Soul of Blade Runner 2049.
 You may be able to find the image on the artist’s ArtStation page.
-Image used with permission.
+Image by George Hull, used with permission.